Philix27/rxedu_web/_books/logistics.md

 #LOSSES/ADJUSTMENTS:
 Losses are the quantity of health commodities removed from the distributionsystem (e.g., losses, expiry, damage) Adjustments are receipt or issue of supplies to/from one facility to another at the same level
-(e.g., a transfer) or a correction for an error in counting ▫️: 💯Activities that happen to supplies;-
+(e.g., a transfer) or a correction for an error in counting ▫️: Activities that happen to supplies;-

 -Stored in Inventory.

 -Moved between facilities.

 -Dispensed-to-user/used
-▫️: 💯Types of Records;-
+▫️: Types of Records;-

 -Stockkeeping records.
 -Transaction records.
 -Consumption records.
-▫️: #💯Records:
+▫️: #Records:
 Records - forms
 on which data are
 collected and